tsundoku/tsundoku.github.io/README.md

 Q - *and your biggest strength?*
 A - subjectively, people often ask me to write things for them
 A - objectively, you can have a look at my [Big Five psychometric test results](https://bigfive-test.com/result/5b4b11be7a90d1005389026d)
-A - tl;dr - high openness and consciousness, average extraversion and agreeableness, low neuroticism
+A - tl;dr - high in openness and consciousness, average in extraversion and agreeableness, low in neuroticism

 Q - *C# vs. Java vs. PHP*
-A - Visual Studio and C# are the only things that Microsoft has really done right in recent history (no, Halo was made by Bungie, not Microsoft)
+A - Visual Studio and C# are the only things that Microsoft has really done right in recent history
+A - no, Halo was made by Bungie, not Microsoft

 Q - *vi vs. Emacs*
 A - nano, **like a normal person**